MapColonies/cleanup-registry/README.md

 ## RegistryOptions
 - `overallTimeout`: the duration in ms for all the registered functions to complete. when timeout duration is passed new function completion attempts will cease and a `finished` event with `timeout` status will be emitted. defaults to 10000.
-- `preCleanup`: an async function to be called upon triggering the registry before any of the registered functions will be called.
+- `preCleanupHook`: an async function to be called upon triggering the registry before any of the registered functions will be called.
-- `postCleanup`: an async function to be called after all registerd functions have completed.
+- `postCleanupHook`: an async function to be called after all registered functions have completed.
 ## ItemOptions
 - `func`: an async function for registration
 - `id`: the id to be attached to the item on `itemCompleted` and `itemFailed` events and `remove` function, could be a string or a symbol, if no id is given a random uuid will be set.